CP1404/Practicals/prac_07/README.md

 ## Modifications

 1. Add another language to the file - and make sure it still works properly.
-2. Add another field to your `ProgrammingLanguage` class: **Pointer Arithmetic** (see that page or search to find if the language has it or not).
+2. Add another field to your `ProgrammingLanguage` class: **Pointer Arithmetic**.
    This will be a Boolean variable.
-   This may take a bit of effort, as you need to update the class and any code that uses it.
+   This work may take a bit of effort, as you need to update the class and any code that uses it.
 You also need to add the correct values to your data file (in a form similar to reflection).
 3. Check that your code is complete including updating any docstrings.
    Are `__str__` and other methods complete and good?

+Languages that support pointer arithmetic include C, C++, C# and D.
+Go, Rust and Swift have pointers but no pointer arithmetic.
+Many languages, including Python, Java and JavaScript, have no pointers.

 # Intermediate Exercises